ronnymees/introduction_to_prototyping/docs/33_3dprinters-at-our-disposal/README.md

 1. Select the correct 3D printer (You can add the printer if it's not in the list).
 2. Select the correct material and nozzle (Normaly this will be PLA and 0,4mm).
 3. Select the print quality (leave this at standard), the infill (normaly this is 20%, consultate the teacher if you want to change this), check support if needed.
+4. In `Custom` > `Material` check the settings for the temperature for the nozzle and bed, you can find the temperature range on a label on the filament roll.
-4. Next you can load the model file(s) and arange them on the printing bed.
+5. Next you can load the model file(s) and arange them on the printing bed.
-5. Once you are done you can hit Slice and the model will be sliced into the printing layers.
+6. Once you are done you can hit Slice and the model will be sliced into the printing layers.
 Here you get the information on the printing time and used material.
-6. Save the produced G-code to the SD-card from the 3D printer.
+7. Save the produced G-code to the SD-card from the 3D printer.

 ## Printing your model